ChainSafe/forest/documentation/src/snapshot_export.md

 ## Hardware requirements

-To export a mainnet snapshot, you need a setup with at least 8GB of RAM.
-On a machine with rapid NVMe SSD (around 7000MB/s), the export should take around one hour.
+To export a mainnet snapshot, you need a setup with at least 10 GB of RAM.
+On a machine with rapid NVMe SSD (around 7000MB/s), the export should take around 30 minutes.

-The requirements for calibnet snapshots are lower, but it is still recommended to have at least 4GB of RAM.
+The requirements for calibnet snapshots are lower, but it is still recommended to have at least 4 GB of RAM.
 The export should take less than a minute.

 ## Running the node